Orcapt/orca-npm/README.md

 1. **Single Responsibility**: Each component has one clear purpose
 2. **Clean Interface**: Simple, intuitive methods
-3. **Platform Agnostic**: Your AI agent doesn't know about Lexia internals
+3. **Platform Agnostic**: Your AI agent doesn't know about Orca internals
 4. **Minimal Dependencies**: Only what's absolutely necessary
 5. **Easy Testing**: Simple, focused components
 6. **Dynamic Configuration**: Adapts to request-specific settings

 ## 🚀 Benefits

-- **Clean separation** between your AI agent and Lexia
+- **Clean separation** between your AI agent and Orca
-- **Easy to maintain** - all Lexia logic in one place
+- **Easy to maintain** - all Orca logic in one place
 - **Easy to replace** - switch platforms by replacing this package
 - **Professional structure** - clean, organized code
 - **Fast development** - no complex integrations to manage
 - **Drop-in replacement** - install and start using immediately
-- **Dynamic configuration** - adapts to different Lexia environments
+- **Dynamic configuration** - adapts to different Orca environments

 ## 📞 Support

-This package is designed to be a drop-in solution - just `npm install @lexia/sdk` and start building your AI agent!
-All Lexia communication is handled automatically, standard endpoints are provided out-of-the-box, and your AI agent remains completely platform-agnostic.
+This package is designed to be a drop-in solution - just `npm install @orca/sdk` and start building your AI agent!
+All Orca communication is handled automatically, standard endpoints are provided out-of-the-box, and your AI agent remains completely platform-agnostic.

 ## 📄 License